ml58158/WVDAnalytics/README.md

 The purpose of this Azure Workbook is to provide an overview to your WVD Environment.

 To use it you need:
-- Windows Virtual Desktop (Pre-Spring Update)
+- Windows Virtual Desktop
-- Log Analytics workspace
+- Azure Log Analytics workspace
-- Sepago Monitoring Agent
+- <a href="http://loganalytics.sepago.com/download.html" Sepago Monitoring Agent></a>

 ## Install